-- (3) The amount represents the aggregate dollar value of share units on December 18, 2015, using the volume weighted average trading price of the Class B subordinate voting shares as reported on the TSX over the prior ten (10) consecutive trading days (\$4.7227). - (4) Includes share units credited as dividend equivalents. - (5) As RSUs granted to directors vest on the earlier of December 20 in the second calendar year immediately following the grant or the date the individual ceases to be a director, this table does not include share-based retainers for 2015 which the directors have elected to take in the form of RSUs. - (6) Ms. Bennett passed away January 23, 2015.
-Mr. Thompson retired on January 30, 2015 and Mr. Bolton and Ms. Rennie did not stand for re-election on April 22, 2015. - (7) Mr. Pickering and Mr. Snider were elected as directors on April 22, 2015.
+- (1) Includes share units credited as dividend equivalents. - (2) The amount represents the aggregate dollar value of share units on the vesting date, December 20, 2016, using the volume weighted average trading price of the Class B subordinate voting shares as reported on the TSX over the prior ten (10) consecutive trading days (\$29.635). - (3) As RSUs granted to directors vest on the earlier of December 20 in the second calendar year immediately following the grant or the date the individual ceases to be a director, this table does not include sharebased retainers for 2016 which the directors have elected to take in the form of RSUs as these have not yet vested. - (4) The amount represents the aggregate dollar value of the share units as of the vesting date.
+As directors' DSUs vest immediately, the market value for DSUs was as of the grant date. - (5) DSUs vest on the grant date but are not redeemable until the recipient retires, resigns or his or her employment is otherwise terminated.
+The value of the DSUs on the payout date is based on the price of the Class B subordinate voting shares on the payout date and, accordingly, the amount of the final payout will not be known until that time. - (6) Mr. Chong has agreed to receive cash in lieu of a grant of share-based awards, because Chinese securities laws would have required a complex registration process in order for share-based awards to be issued to Mr. Chong. - (7) Mr. Chong and Mr. Fukuda were elected as directors on April 27, 2016. - (8) Mr. Cockwell is not standing for re-election at the 2017 Annual General Meeting.